-The partnership between the NCI and the PBH promoted national nutrition objectives using media and campaign strategies to promote and reinforce appropriate messages.
-The formation of the PBH provided a vehicle for building collaborations within the vegetable and fruit industry and provided an infrastructure for the national program.
+The partnership between the NCI and the PBH promoted national nutrition objectives using media and campaign strategies to promote and reif or ceappropriate messages.
+The formation of the PBH provided a vehicle for building collaborations within the vegetable and fruit industry and provided an infratructure for the national program.
 The roles of the NCI were to maintain the scientific credibility of the program, plan and conduct evaluations, create an RFA for developing community interventions, and develop materials and training through NCI's Office of Cancer Communications (NCI/OCC).
-The roles of the PBH were defined as performing public relations functions, fundraising and providing in-kind support, implementing the pointof-purchase plan, recruiting additional partners, and monitoring implementation of the campaign.
-Through the community component of the 5 A Day Program, the NCI began licensing state and territorial health agencies in 1993 to coordinate and deliver 5 A Day activities through community channels.
-The roles of funded state health departments included developing coalitions with the food industry, monitoring implementation and conducting evaluations of state programs, and providing local placement of mass media. wide coalitions included state and county health agencies; state departments of education and agriculture; cooperative extension; Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); voluntary agencies; businesses; media organizations; health care organizations; and state dietetic associations, though the structure and composition of these coalitions were left to the discretion of the state program coordinators.
-This flexibility enabled the coordinators to tailor program design to the needs of each state.
+The roles of the PBH were defined as performing public relations functions, fundraising and providing in-kind support, implementing the point-of-purchase plan, recruiting additional partners, and monitoring implementation of the campaign.
+Through the community component of the 5 A Day Program, the NCI began licensing state and territorial health aspecies in 1993 to coordinate and deliver 5 A Day activities through community channels.
+The roles of funded state health departments included developing coalitions with the food industry, monitoring implementation and conducting evaluations of state programs, and providing local placement of mass media.
+Statewide coalitions included state and county health apencies; state departments of education and agriculture; cooperative extension; Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); voluntary apencies; businesses; media organizations; health care organizations; and state dietetic associations, although the structure and composition of these coalitions were left to the discretion of the state program coordinators.
+This fexibility enabled the coordinators to tailor program design to the needs of each state.

-In 1996, the NCI expanded the 5 A Day Program to other Federal government healthpromotion programs by licensing the U.S. Uniformed Services (Air Force, Army, Navy, Marines, and Coast Guard), and the Indian Health Service.
-The NCI also developed an agreement with the USDA Food and Consumer Service (Team Nutrition) to promote 5 A Day in school classrooms and cafeterias across the Nation.
+In 1996, the NCI expanded the 5 A Day Program to other Federal government healthpromotion programs by licensing the US.
+Uniformed Services (Air Force, Army, Naw, Marines, and Coast Guard) and the Indian Health Service.
+The NCI also developed an agreement with the USDA Food and Nutrition Service (Team Nutrition) to promote 5 A Day in school classrooms and cafeterias across the Nation.
 5 A Day messages also were integrated into the nutrition education efforts of the WIC Program, the Farmer's Market Nutrition Program (FMNP), the Commodity Supplemental Food Program (CSFP), and the Child and Adult Care Food Program (CACFP).
-NCI's partnership with the CDC, Division of Nutrition, was developed based on an interagency agreement to evaluate, award, and monitor grants to state health agencies.
-In 1994 and 1995, the CDC funded 38 intervention grants for 1 year addressing 5 A Day project areas in new and relatively untested community channels.
-In coordination with the CDC, the NCI in 1995, 1996, 1997, and 1998 also funded 31 grants to evaluate 5 A Day interventions implemented at the state level within specific community channels.
+NCI's partnership with the CDC, Division of Nutrition, was developed based on an interagency agreement to evaluate, award, and monitor grants to state health a gencies.
+In 1994 and 1995, the CDC funded 38 intervention quants for 1 year addressing 5 A Day project areas in new and relatively untested community channels.
+In coordination with the CDC, the NCI in 1995, 1996, 1997, 1998, and 1999 also funded 31 grants to evaluate 5 A Day interventions implemented at the statelevel within specific community channels.